NewbestDev/spikestrap/README.md

 # spikestrap
 Kinda like bloxstrap, but for sober on linux.
 This is in it's very early stages so it might be buggy...

 Install:

-Go to releases, install and run the python script!
+Go to [Releases](https://github.com/NewbestDev/spikestrap/releases/tag/spikestrap), install and run the python script!
 No configuration required!